Anemia in People With Cancer

 - Extreme tiredness (fatigue)

 Severe tiredness and weakness are often the symptoms that bother people most.

 What causes anemia?

-There are many different causes of anemia in people with cancer.
+There are many different reasons a person with cancer might have anemia.
 Some common causes are:

 - The cancer itself

 - Cancer treatment, such as radiation or chemotherapy

 - Blood loss (this can be slow constant bleeding such as from the intestine or bladder; or fast bleeding, like heavy menstruation or bleeding from a stomach ulcer)